zense/IIITB-StudentKit/docs/required.md

 ## **Banking Facilities / ATMs**

-There is a SBI branch located in the close vicinity of the campus and SBI, ICICI, HDFC, Indian Bank and AXIS Bank ATMs are located just outside the campus.
+There is a SBI and PNB branch located in the close vicinity of the campus and SBI, PNB, ICICI, HDFC, Indian Bank and AXIS Bank ATMs are located just outside the campus.
 All students all advised to carry a set of necessary documents if you want to open an account at the SBI branch.
 The institution or management would not provide any further help in this matter.